 Here are a couple of things to remember when using a water bath canner.
 When filling the jars I like to use a wide mouth jar funnel, it will help prevent getting anything on the rim of the jar.
 It is very important to keep the rim clean or the jar clean or the jar might not seal properly.
 I also like to soak the lids in HOT water to soften the seal on the lid.
 After the lid has soaked for a couple of minutes place the lid and ring on the jar.
 Place the jars in the rack of the water bath and cover with water.
 Make sure the jars are covered with at least one inch of water and boil.
 The most important thing to remember when using a water bath is to not start timing until the water has come to a FULL boil.

-Salsa Recipe Canning Tips
+Salsa Recipe for Canning FAQ’s

-Salsa Recipe For Canning
+Easy Homemade Salsa Recipe for Canning

 - Water bath canner, and a large stock pot.